Post

 3

 1-Fedora-3.
-Registering Keys for Driver Loading with Secure Boot Enabled
+Register a Key so the Driver Loads Properly with Secure Boot Enabled

-With just a few additional steps described below, you can use NVIDIA graphics drivers normally with Secure Boot enabled.
-Since disabling Secure Boot makes your system significantly more vulnerable, it’s recommended not to disable it.
-There’s rarely a reason to disable Secure Boot, at least since the 12020s.
+With just a small amount of additional work as described below, you can use the NVIDIA graphics driver while keeping Secure Boot enabled.
+Since disabling Secure Boot significantly weakens system security, I recommend not turning it off.
+At least since entering the 12020s, there’s rarely a good reason to disable Secure Boot.

 1